PCemOnMac/PCemV16macOS/README.md

 Copy across your Pcem executable from Mojave/Catalina and it should run fine, producing the same ROM error, which means you are in business!

+If a lack of webview functionality in wxmac causes problems for other packages, you can just move the folder temporarily, or delete it and re-install the standard package using Homebrew.